Private Equity

 A survey of private equity firms conducted by David Teten from HOF Capital shows that the top 15% of PE firms employ a proactive deal origination strategy.
 The largest practitioners of origination programs – including Battery Ventures, Great Hill Partners, Insight Venture Partners, Platinum Equity, Summit Partners, TA Associates, and TCV — typically had between 0.75 and 1.25 dedicated deal sources for every generalist investment professional, according to Teten’s research.

-Dedicated in-house sourcing teams play a critical role: they hunt for new opportunities using strategies that rely on relationships, market research, and technology..
+Dedicated in-house sourcing teams play a critical role: they hunt for new opportunities using strategies that rely on relationships, market research, and technology.
 Efficient deal originators or business development professionals specialize in different industry verticals to be more effective at finding potential acquisitions.
 Initially, these teams would rely on cold-calling companies, investment banks, and other intermediaries to source deals, a strategy that has lost effectiveness over the years.
-Modern origination teams use technology and data analytics to build and nurture relationships around the industry to find quality deal flow and present them to GPs, buy-side analysts, and other dealmakers in the firm.
+Modern origination teams use technology and data analytics to build and nurture relationships around the industry to find quality deal flow and present them to GPs, buy-side analysts, and other dealmakers and stakeholders in the firm.

 Many industry insiders are firm believers in the power of a well-trained and focused origination team that understands the market, can source deals, and moves them down to other deal team members.
 This origination process frees the originators to hunt for more opportunities once they do initial outreach, and they are passed down for further evaluation and due diligence.